Baptouuuu/Sy/docs/Configurator.md

 # Configurator

 As its name indicates, it's used to hold configuration elements.
-A default instance is available in `Sy.config`.

 ## Creation